wwahyudi/wwahyudi.github.io/_posts/2017-04-22-clone-instance-from-external-datastore-openstack.md

 ---
 layout:     post
-title:      Clone VM from External Datastore on Openstack
+title:      Clone Instance from External Datastore on Openstack
 date:       2017-04-22
-summary:   	Clone VM from external datastore on Openstack
+summary:   	Clone Instance from external datastore on Openstack
 categories: openstack
 ---

 So I was worked for some Openstack which is branded as FusionSphere Openstack 6.0.
 It's an Openstack that made by Huawei.
 On this environment Openstack version is Juno (Nova version `2014.2`).
-My objective on this post is creating a VM clone where the VM was created on external datastore.
+My objective on this post is creating an instance clone where the instance was created on external datastore.

-1. First one, we need to look for the attached volume ID from the VM.
+1. First one, we need to look for the attached volume ID from the instance.
 ```
-nova show $VM-ID
+nova show $instance-ID
 ```
 for example:
 ```